creachadair/imath/README.md

 About IMath
 -----------

-IMath is a library written in portable ANSI C that allows you to perform arithmetic on integers and rational numbers of arbitrary precision.
+IMath is a library written in portable ISO C that allows you to perform arithmetic on integers and rational numbers of arbitrary precision.
 While many programming languages, including Java, Perl, and Python provide arbitrary precision numbers as a standard library or language feature, C does not.